 As a recruiter or company trying to hire the best candidate, and not the person trying to cheat the system, the solution is simple -- and it isn’t more googling.

 Given the sheer number of fake resumes and references, the most effective and cost effective solution is to add an automated unbiased reference checking system to your hiring process.
-Systems like Checkster excel in detecting job candidates trying to “game” the system, and add the fraud detection capabilities you need without slowing your hiring process.
+Checkster excels in detecting job candidates trying to “game” the system, and add the fraud detection capabilities you need without slowing your hiring process.

 How does it work?